NROL-85 launched April 17, 2022 from Vandenberg Space Force Base.

-NROL-111 is scheduled to launch at 0700 EDT on June 15, 2021 on a Northrop Grumman Minotaur I rocket from the Mid-Atlantic Regional Spaceport’s Pad 0B on Wallops Island, Virginia.
-NROL-111 will carry three national security payloads designed, built, and operated by the NRO.
+NROL-111 launched at 9:35 a.m.
+EDT June 15, 2021 on a Northrop Grumman Minotaur I rocket from the Mid-Atlantic Regional Spaceport’s Pad 0B on Wallops Island, Virginia.

-The NROL-82 mission launched successfully on April 26, 2021 at 1:46p.m.
+The NROL-82 mission launched successfully April 26, 2021 at 1:46 p.m.
 PDT on a United Launch Alliance Delta IV Heavy from Vandenberg Air Force Base.

 On Nov.13, 2020 at 5:32 p.m.
 EST our NROL-101 mission launched on a United Launch Alliance Atlas V rocket.
 The Atlas V launched from Space Launch Complex-41 at Cape Canaveral Air Force Station in Florida.

 The first dedicated launch out of NASA’s Wallops Flight Facility in Virginia, in partnership with NASA Wallops, Northrop Grumman, Virginia Space and the U.S. Space Force Space and Missile Systems Center occurred July 15, 2020 at 9:46 a.m.
 EDT.